Mechanical television: Modern applications of mechanical scanning

 Another place where high-quality imagery is produced by opto-mechanics is the laser printer, where a small rotating mirror is used to deflect a modulated laser beam in one axis while the motion of the photoconductor provides the motion in the other axis.
-A modification of such a system using high power lasers is used in laser video projectors, with resolutions as high as 1024 lines and each line containing over 1,500 points.
+A modification of such a system using high-power lasers is used in laser video projectors, with resolutions as high as 1,024 lines and each line containing over 1,500 points.
 Such systems produce, arguably, the best quality video images.
 They are used, for instance, in planetariums.

-The long wave infrared cameras used in military applications such as giving fighter pilots night vision.
-These cameras use a high sensitivity infrared photo receptor (usually cooled to increase sensitivity), but instead of disks of lenses, these systems use rotating prisms to provide a 525 or 625 line standard video output.
-The optical parts are made from germanium, because glass is opaque at the wavelengths involved.
-These cameras have found a new role in sporting events where they are able to show (for example) where a ball has struck a bat.
+Mechanical techniques are also used in long-wave infrared cameras used in military applications such as night vision for fighter pilots.
+These cameras use a high-sensitivity infrared photo receptor (usually cooled to increase sensitivity), but instead of conventional lenses, these systems use rotating prisms to provide a 525 or 625-line standard video output.
+The optical parts are made from germanium because glass is opaque at the wavelengths involved.
+Similar cameras have also found a role in sporting events where they are able to show (for example) where a ball has struck a bat.

 Laser lighting display techniques are combined with computer emulation in the LaserMAME project.
 It is a vector-based system, unlike the raster displays thus-far described.
-Laser light reflected from computer-controlled mirrors traces out images generated by classic arcade software which is executed by a specially modified version of the MAME emulation software.
+Laser light reflected from computer-controlled mirrors traces out images generated by classic arcade software, which is executed by a specially modified version of the MAME emulation software.